 Having an attitude of gratitude can change your life.
 So can contentment.
-When we pause to realize just how great we have it, and really appreciate it – it puts the BMWs in reverse. (bitching, moaning, and whining)
+When we pause to realize just how great we have it.
+And when we really appreciate it – it puts the BMWs in reverse. (bitching, moaning, and whining)

 It’s Thanksgiving week!
-I love Thanksgiving…lots of great family time, good food and maybe a few board games and glasses of wine – without the extra crazy that Christmas brings with parties, events, and gifts.
+I love Thanksgiving.
+Lots of great family time, good food and maybe a few board games and glasses of wine.
+And, without the extra crazy that Christmas brings with parties, events, and gifts.

 Thanksgiving is that time that we often do pause to be grateful for what we have.
 It’s an incredible time of reflection before that aforementioned chaos of the next season hits…. often the day after Thanksgiving with Black Friday sales.
 Ugh.

-Over the last few years I’ve been introduced to more opportunities to give back in powerful and meaningful ways – and it has planted a seed of contentment in my soul that cannot be replaced.
-When you get to experience what others do not have, it forces you to take a look at what you do have…and more often than not it reminds you of just how blessed you are.
+Over the last few years I’ve been introduced to more opportunities to give back in powerful and meaningful ways.
+It has planted a seed of contentment in my soul that cannot be replaced.
+When you get to experience what others do not have, it forces you to take a look at what you do have.
+More often than not it reminds you of just how blessed you are.

-My all-time favorite place to serve has been in Tijuana, Mexico where I was privileged to be chosen to help support our Global Partnership teams with Providence.
-In November of 2017 and then again in October of 2018 I went for a long weekend trip to help build small concrete homes for local residents of Tijuana.
-These were life changing trips for me – it changed the way that I see my own home, the way that I use water, and the way that I feel about having tortilla chips for breakfast.
+My all-time favorite place to serve has been in Tijuana, Mexico.
+It was where I was privileged to be chosen to help support our Global Partnership teams with Providence.
+In November of 2017 and then again in October of 2018, I went for a long weekend trip.
+We helped build small concrete homes for local residents of Tijuana.
+These were life changing trips for me.
+It changed the way that I see my own home.
+The way that I use water, and the way that I feel about having tortilla chips for breakfast.
 Seriously, have you ever tried chiliaqueles!?

-Back on Thanksgiving of 2017 I journaled my thoughts via Facebook about that first trip, and wanted to share them again with you here.
+Back on Thanksgiving of 2017 I journaled my thoughts via Facebook about that first trip.
+I wanted to share them again with you here.

-This is not my typical Facebook status update; it’s more of a blog…but I don’t have a blog spot outside of work – so, this will have to do.
+This is not my typical Facebook status update; it’s more of a blog.
+I don’t have a blog spot outside of work.
+So, this will have to do.
 You’ve been warned – scroll past if you’re uninterested, no hurt feelings.

-Today is Thanksgiving, a day that we will eat much, enjoy the company of our family and friends and reflect on all that we have to be grateful for and the blessings the year has brought us.
+Today is Thanksgiving, a day that we will eat much.
+We enjoy the company of our family and friends.
+And reflect on all that we have to be grateful for and the blessings the year has brought us.
 I too, will participate in these traditions, but this year I have a newfound perspective.

-If you haven’t hidden me from your newsfeed, you saw that I recently embarked on a trip to Tijuana with some of my Providence colleagues to help build a home for a family there.
-The experience was humbling, incredibly gratifying, and gave me many moments of reflection that I feel compelled to share with anyone that will listen, or read in this case.
+If you haven’t hidden me from your newsfeed, you saw that I recently embarked on a trip to Tijuana.
+I was with some of my Providence colleagues to help build a home for a family there.
+The experience was humbling, incredibly gratifying.
+It gave me many moments of reflection.
+I feel compelled to share with anyone that will listen, or read in this case.

 Stuff and Things.
 We have so many of them, and take so much for granted.
 Driving through Tijuana I saw the living conditions of many – nothing more than a shack for most, often with limited water supply, amidst poor infrastructure.
 The home that we helped build, was a mere 429 square foot footprint.
 And that family was over the moon about it.
 Over.
 The.
 Moon.
 The family and community members that we met were genuinely happy people – even without the new house on the horizon.
 You see, it’s not the size of the house that matters – but what we have in it, or rather WHO we have in it that matters.